 The CORC team are currently carrying out further analysis of the data which informed this report, focusing on the following areas:

-- different types of difficulty, such as anxiety and depression, and in relation to this change in outcomes and the impact of gender, age, length of problem, severity of problem, and other demographic factors such as socioeconomic status (results to be published later in 2017)
+- different types of difficulty, such as anxiety and depression, and in relation to this change in outcomes and the impact of gender, age, length of problem, severity of problem, and other demographic factors such as socioeconomic status

 - effect on outcomes by complexity factors, including experience of trauma and parent health